Kelly-Nesh/Branch-Chat/README.md

     -   This also helps in providing some time for the agents to choose from already received messages before new ones appear.

-The customer-facing UI is more interactive by leveraging websockets technology, such that new incoming messages in the customer-agent chat show up in real time.
+-   The customer-facing UI is more interactive by leveraging websockets technology, such that new incoming messages in the customer-agent chat show up in real time.

+-   Added an extra feature where the customer can resume a previous conversation which was not complete.

 ### Scaling